Screening for Plagiarism

 - Standard Limit: The maximum acceptable similarity index is 20%.

-- Individual Source Limit: Even if the total index is below 20%, the journal may return a manuscript if a significant portion of text (e.g., more than 3-5%) is copied directly from a single source without proper paraphrasing or citation.
+- Individual Source Limit: Even if the total similarity index is below 20%, manuscripts may be returned if a substantial portion of text (e.g., more than 3–5%) is taken from a single source without appropriate paraphrasing or citation.

-Our screening process looks for several forms of academic misconduct, including:
+The journal screens for various forms of academic misconduct, including:

-- Direct Plagiarism: Word-for-word transcription of a section of someone else’s work without attribution.
+- Direct Plagiarism: Verbatim copying of another work without proper attribution.

-- Self-Plagiarism (Text-Recycling): Reusing significant portions of the author’s own previously published work without proper citation.
+- Self-Plagiarism (Text Recycling): Reuse of significant portions of previously published work without appropriate citation.

-- AI-Generated Content: While we recognize the role of AI in research assistance, the uncritical use of AI-generated text without disclosure or original human analysis is considered a violation of our originality standards.
+- Unattributed AI-Assisted Content: The use of AI-generated text without proper disclosure or without substantial human critical engagement is considered a violation of originality standards.

-- Post-Publication Detection: If plagiarism is discovered after an article has been published, the journal will conduct an investigation following the Committee on Publication Ethics (COPE) guidelines.
-If proven, the article will be formally retracted, and a notice of retraction will be publicly displayed on the journal’s website.
+- Post-Publication Stage: If plagiarism is identified after publication, the journal will conduct an investigation in accordance with established ethical guidelines (e.g., COPE).
+If confirmed, the article will be formally retracted, and a retraction notice will be issued.

 5. Guidance for Authors